 I am physically and mentally disabled and mainly suffer with chronic pain, chronic fatigue, anxiety, depression and psychosis.
 I was in a coma after a suicide attempt, have spent three months living on the streets of London in winter and nearly a year sectioned in mental hospitals.
 I also had to flee to a domestic violence refuge in fear of my life.
 These experiences have informed my writing greatly – I write about pain and the beauty that can sometimes transcend it, and hope that my hard-earned clarity sings.

-I have been a church organist, a mediator, a PhD theology student, a stand-up comic and a teacher of social sciences to medical students, among many other things, and am now a loose member of the Pitshanger Poets in West London, where I live.
-We meet in Questors Theatre, and the only problem with the fine, cheap bar in it is that it closes at 10.30pm!
+I have been a church organist, a mediator, a PhD theology student, a stand-up comic and a teacher of Medicine in Society to medical students, among many other things, and am now a loose member of the Pitshanger Poets in West London, where I live.
+In non-Covid times, we meet in Questors Theatre, and the only problem with the fine, cheap bar in it is that it closes at 10.30pm!